vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/demo.md

 ::::

-::: demo A normal demo
+::: demo A demo using language not supoprted by browsers

 ```md
 # Title